BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 A Complete Fitness Plan Works More Than Just One Muscle Group

 When most people think of exercise, they picture running or lifting weights.
-But a truly effective program includes four main types of training — each targeting a different aspect of health and performance.
+However, a truly effective fitness plan includes four main types of training — each targeting a different aspect of health and performance.
+The best part?
+You don’t have to do all of them every day — but mixing them over the week ensures your body is balanced, strong, and injury-resistant.

 ❤️ 1.
-Cardiovascular (Cardio) Exercise
+Cardiovascular Exercise

 Purpose: Strengthens your heart and lungs, improves endurance, and helps your body use oxygen more efficiently.